Chainsaws in popular culture: Video games

-Splatterhouse game series, and used by enemies in some "beat-'em ups" (such as the Robocop arcade game).
-In 1993, pioneering first-person shooter Doom included a chainsaw as a weapon for the player.
+The Doom franchise features a chainsaw as one of the Doomguy's recurring weapons.

 Some horror games in which chainsaws are used as weapons include the Resident Evil series, Dead Rising, Dead Rising 2, the Silent Hill series, Manhunt, Dead Space, Left 4 Dead 2, MadWorld, No More Room in Hell, and the Evil Dead spin-off games.

 Chainsaws also appear in organized crime-themed video games.
 These include the Grand Theft Auto series (starting with the Scarface-inspired GTA: Vice City), 50 Cent: Bulletproof, Saints Row 2, and Scarface: The World Is Yours.

 Chainsaw-inspired weapons have also made appearances in sci-fi war games.
 Some examples include the chainsaw bayonets in the Gears of War series, the "Ripper" chainsaw-knife of the Fallout series, and the "chainswords" seen in games based on the Warhammer 40,000 franchise.
 Chainsaw-based weaponry can be seen in the popular Facebook game Battle Stations, where it exists as a large-scale, ship-mounted melee weapon.

-Few video games portray chainsaws in any context other than a weapon.

 In Lollipop Chainsaw, the heroine Juliet Starling uses a chainsaw as a primary weapon of the game.

 The character Dorothy in Stella Glow uses a chainsaw as one of her primary weapons.

-In Shadow Warrior 2, the Player character (Lo Wang) can use multiple types of chainsaws, including ones resembling swords.
+In Shadow Warrior 2, the player character Lo Wang can use multiple types of chainsaws, including ones resembling swords.

-In Um Jammer Lammy, a rhythm game, stage 5 involves Paul Chuck, a lumberjack, helping the player character Lammy play a chainsaw-like a guitar to carve a tree to create a replacement guitar.
+Music

+American rapper Eminem uses a chainsaw in his Slim Shady persona, styled on The Texas Chain Saw massacre.

 Object of comedy

 Although the original portrayals of chainsaw violence worked on its capacity to inflict gory damage upon a human body or sadistically produce pain, its prominence in low-budget B-movies has since produced a separate image of the chainsaw as a comedic, often campy expression of over-the-top terror.

 This image is often drawn upon in cartoons, comedy series, and comedy films.
 It has appeared occasionally as part of the post-Scream wave of self-referential horror, for instance David Arquette's The Tripper.

-One of the most famous stereotypes of comedic chainsaw portrayal is that of the chainsaw-wielding lunatic in a hockey mask (seen for example in the Simpsons episode "Cape Feare").
-Ironically, horror cinema's archetypal hockey-mask killer Jason Voorhees has never actually been portrayed wielding a chainsaw in a film, though chainsaws have been used against him in some films.
+A stereotype of comedic chainsaw portrayal is a chainsaw-wielding lunatic in a hockey mask (seen for example in the Simpsons episode "Cape Feare").
+Horror cinema's archetypal hockey-mask killer Jason Voorhees has never actually been portrayed wielding a chainsaw in a film, though chainsaws have been used against him in some films.

 The band Arrogant Worms has a song called "Malcolm", in which the title character "solves his problems with a chainsaw and he never has the same problem twice".